harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/danger.md

 Danger also picks a Product Designer to review MRs that have a `~"component:*"` label.
 Whenever possible, Danger picks the expert Product Designer for a given component.
 Otherwise, any UX Foundations designer can be assigned.

-## Semantic commits

-Danger checks commit formatting to ensure that they follow our [commit conventions](./commits.md) and to give some hints on what kind of version will be released when they are merged.